SanderMertens/flecs/README.md

 - Blazing fast iteration speeds with direct access to raw C arrays across multiple components
 - Built-in support for entity hierarchies, prefabs, nested prefabs and prefab variants
-- Safely modify entities across multiple threads with an efficient lock-free staging architecture
+- An efficient lock-free staging architecture allows for modifying entities across multiple threads
 - Expressive entity queries with support for and, or, not and optional operators
+- Systems that are time triggered, rate triggered, run every frame or run only when needed
-- A system for organizing systems in reusable plug & play modules
+- Modules allow for creation of large scale applications by organizing systems & components in reusable plug & play units
+- A fully customizable core that makes it easy to integrate Flecs into other frameworks / game engines

 Make sure to check the flecs [dashboard](https://github.com/SanderMertens/flecs-systems-admin):